fjnelima-pixel/ESG-Project/README.md

 ## Business Context
 Banks operating across multiple countries face increasing expectations to:
 -Integrate environmental and social risk assessments into credit decisions

-- Track and close Environmental and Social Action Plans (ESAPs) -Monitor portfolio-level ESG risk exposure
+- Track and close Environmental and Social Action Plans (ESAPs)

+- Monitor portfolio-level ESG risk exposure

--Identify and scale climate and green finance opportunities -Support regulatory and DFI sustainability reporting
+-Identify and scale climate and green finance opportunities

+-Support regulatory and DFI sustainability reporting

 This project mirrors how ESG and Sustainability teams support these objectives using data analytics and structured reporting.